Annabel Bowlen Announces She Has Alzheimer's Disease, Too

-DENVER (CBS4) – Annabel Bowlen, the wife of Broncos owner Pat Bowlen, announced via a statement on Wednesday morning that she too has been diagnosed with Alzheimer’s Disease.
+DENVER (CBS4) – Annabel Bowlen, the wife of Broncos owner Pat Bowlen, announced via a statement on Wednesday morning that she, too, has been diagnosed with Alzheimer’s Disease.
+Her announcement comes nearly four years after her husband relinquished control of the team following his diagnosis for the same disease.

 “I recently learned that I’ve joined my husband Pat and the millions of others who have been diagnosed with Alzheimer’s disease,” said Bowlen via her statement on the team’s website.